HEALTH SYSTEM A LET-DOWN FOR THE MENTALLY ILL

 This is discouraging news because poverty is a major cause of depression and suicide, especially among the increasing numbers of unemployed youth in South Africa.
 The people who need help the most are therefore people most deprived of it.

 "Suicide," Dr Potgieter says, is "the most dangerous complication of depression."
 Yet depression is all too often misunderstood.
-It is serious enough, however, to have the dubious distinction of being one of the leading causes of shorter life expectancy in industrialized nations in the 21st century, affecting close on 200 million people around the globe.
+It is serious enough, however, to have the dubious distinction of being one of the leading causes of shorter life expectancy in industrialised nations in the 21st century, affecting close on 200 million people around the globe.

-The World Health Organisation estimated that in the year 2000, one million people worldwide committed suicide and those numbers are rising.
-In South Africa, the suicidal death rate increased from 23.7 to 38.6 per 100 00 of the population between 1993 and 2000.
+The World Health Organisation estimated that in the year 2000, one million people world-wide committed suicide and those numbers are rising.
+In South Africa, the suicidal death rate increased from 23.7 to 38.6 per 100 000 of the population between 1993 and 2000.
 Clearly there is a need for government to re-examine and re-structure primary health care in order to stem the alarming consequences of neglected mental health.
 Its effects on the economy – in lost working days due to physical manifestations of depression alone - warrant drastic action.